 agload [OPTIONS] DBNAME FILE ...

-where DBNAME is an AllegroGraph triple store name, and FILE is one or more RDF files separated by whitespace.
-(RDF files being rdf/xml, turtle, trix, ntriples and nquads formats).
+where DBNAME is an AllegroGraph triple store name, and FILE is one or more RDF files.
+(RDF files being files in rdf/xml, turtle, trix, ntriples and nquads formats).

 If a database named DBNAME does not exist, it will be created.
 If the database exists, it will be used.
 Please note: the

---supersede option will cause an existing database to be deleted and re-created.
-Use with caution.
+--supersede option will cause an existing database to be deleted and re-created, so use that option with caution.
 Also note that DBNAME is affected by the presence of the

 More on the FILE argument